risc0/risc0/risc0/cargo-risczero/README.md

 ## New

-The `new` command will create a new project for a existing template.
-It defaults to the template at [rust-starter](https://github.com/risc0/risc0/tree/main/)templates/rust-starter but can be used with other templates locally or hosted on github.
+The `new` command will create a new project for an existing template.
+It defaults to the template at [rust-starter](https://github.com/risc0/risc0/tree/main/templates/rust-starter) but can be used with other templates locally or hosted on github.

 ### Examples